Yuxiang1995/ICDAR2021_MFD/README.md

 # Usage

 ## Data Preparation
+Now, the organizer provides a free download link for [Dataset](https://doi.org/10.5281/zenodo.4757865)

-Firstly, Firstly, you need to put the image files and the GT files into two separate folders as below.
+Firstly, you need to put the image files and the GT files into two separate folders as below.

 ```shell
 Tr01